Special personal note: Please read carefully:

 23. All original material and digital dental records, laboratory work, photographs, video or patient data recorded on any medium remain the property of LCIAD Ltd and may be used anonymously and within the constraints of the current General Data Protection Regulation (GDPR) from 25th May 2018 which supersedes the Data Protection Act 1998 (ICO Registration Number: Z1948341 – LCIAD Ltd.) for professional teaching or promotional materials including but not restricted to national and international teaching, lecturing, mentoring, publishing, brochures and websites unless you inform us otherwise in writing or on your initial patient questionnaire.

 24. Photographs and video are taken routinely as part of your clinical record and it is not acceptable for us to work without this documentation.
-High resolution copies of all photographs and X-rays and CT scan screenshots are included as part of a full dental report and estimate.
-Copies may be provided for a time-based administrative fee if the patient requires duplicates and does not wish to proceed to a full dental report.
+Copies of all photographs and X-rays and CT scan screenshots are included as part of your PDR or FDR and estimate.

-25. The Treatment Plan and Estimate Summary – Finance Options Form and Patient Consent and Declaration Form enclosed must be completed, signed and returned digitally to email@example.com or by return of post to LCIAD Ltd, 28 Wimpole Street, London, W1G 8GW in all cases to minimise risks of any misunderstanding prior to treatment commencing.
+25. The Treatment Plan and Estimate Summary – Finance Options Form and Patient Consent and Declaration Form included in your PDR or FDR must be completed and digitally signed using Adobe Sign in all cases to minimise risks of any misunderstanding prior to treatment commencing.
 Agreeing verbally, booking a treatment appointment and / or completing and signing the enclosed Treatment Plan and Estimate Summary – Finance Options Form and Patient Consent and Declaration Form in the accompanying treatment plan implies that you have read, understood, accept and agree to abide by these terms and conditions as they apply to this course of treatment and that all your questions regarding the proposed treatment have been answered to your satisfaction in writing.

 26. Attendance for a scheduled treatment visit following receipt of this correspondence and payment for your next phase of treatment implies consent to commencing treatment as proposed in the latest correspondence and report sent by LCIAD and to settling associated fees as per these terms and conditions if no other communication is received in writing or by e-mail from you prior to the treatment appointment.
 LCIAD Ltd reserves the right to postpone treatment without obligation or liability where clear signed consent has not been received prior to any elective treatment appointment being booked.

 27. You are at liberty to withdraw consent for further treatment at any time.
-You would need to complete a written form indicating your wish to decline further treatment and indicating that you are aware of the risks of discontinuing recommended treatment.
+You would need to write to us by post or email indicating your wish to decline further treatment and indicating that you are aware of the risks of discontinuing recommended treatment.
 However, LCIAD will then cease to be liable for any adverse events that may take place as a consequence of stopping the recommended treatment or maintenance plan from the day of signature.
 This form will be copied to your clinical record at the practice.

 Payments, discounts and late payment penalties